OSHA 30

 The Federal Answer: It Doesn't Expire

 OSHA has no expiration date on the 30-hour card.
-Consider this: none.
-Zero.
+Still, you demonstrated the knowledge.
+Even so, zero.
+You took the training.
+None.
 The card you earned in 2012 is still valid today, as far as federal OSHA is concerned.
-You took the training.
-You demonstrated the knowledge.
 The record exists in their system.

 The Employer Answer: Whatever They Say